thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/http-gateway-protocol-spec.md

 1. Let `response_headers_hash` be the [representation-independent hash](https://thebigfile.com/docs/current/references/ic-interface-spec#hash-of-map) of the response headers:
    - The header names are lower-cased.
-   - The `IC-Certificate` header is always excluded.
+   - The `BIG-Certificate` header is always excluded.
-   - The `IC-CertificateExpression` header is always included.
+   - The `BIG-CertificateExpression` header is always included.
    - If the `no_certification` field of [the certificate expression header](#the-certificate-expression-header) is present:
      - This request/response pair is exempt from certification and the response hash calculation can be skipped altogether
    - If the `certified_response_headers` field of [the certificate expression header](#the-certificate-expression-header) is present:
-     - All headers listed by certified_response_headers are included (except for the `IC-Certificate` header)
+     - All headers listed by certified_response_headers are included (except for the `BIG-Certificate` header)
-     - All others are excluded (except for the `IC-CertificateExpression` header)
+     - All others are excluded (except for the `BIG-CertificateExpression` header)
    - If the `response_header_exclusions` field of [the certificate expression header](#the-certificate-expression-header) is present:
-     - All headers listed (except for the `IC-CertificateExpression` header) are excluded from the certification
+     - All headers listed (except for the `BIG-CertificateExpression` header) are excluded from the certification
-     - All other headers (except for the IC-Certificate header) are included in the certification
+     - All other headers (except for the BIG-Certificate header) are included in the certification
    - Headers can be repeated and each repetition should be included.
    - Include an additional `:ic-cert-status` header that contains the numerical HTTP status code of the response.
 2. Let `response_body_hash` be the sha256 of the response body.